Jwalker10/Car_Insurance_Selector/rational.md

 ### Skills:

-Good imagination and spacial visualisation skills, demonstrated by the extensive manipulation of the DOM using JS to construct large portions of the site that need to be dynamic.
++ Good imagination and spacial visualisation skills, demonstrated by the extensive manipulation of the DOM using JS to construct large portions of the site that need to be dynamic.

++ Use of built in methods, demonstrating good knowledge of codebase but also excellent ability to find and use documentation.

++ Good understanding of scope and the ability to use this to make complex code with multiple functions.

++ Excellent handle on the basics, although not being an exceptional skill setting me apart from the rest.
+I can transfer my understanding to new technologies making me a flexible developer.

++ My emphasis on building a dynamic webpage for the purposes of scalability shows an understanding of what is required in a business level setting.

 -------------------------